Zendro-dev/Sandbox/README.md

 ### Download the Sandbox

-Either clone this repository or directly download as [ZIP](https://github.com/Zendro-dev/Sandbox/archive/Zendro-BreedingAPI-Sandbox.zip).
+You can directly the Sandbox download as [ZIP](https://github.com/Zendro-dev/Sandbox/archive/Zendro-BreedingAPI-Sandbox.zip).

 The extracted folder consists of a few important files and folders: